What are Scleral Lenses?

 - Full scleral lenses are the largest in size and provide the most clearance between the back surface of the lens and the cornea.

-If you are interested in seeing if scleral lenses are right for you, our staff at Premier Eye Associates help patients from all over Collingswood or Cherry Hill, New Jersey. our optometric team will provide a comprehensive evaluation and the highest level of care.
+If you are interested, contact Premier Eye Associates to find out if scleral lenses are right for you.
+Our staff helps patients from all over Collingswood and Cherry Hill, New Jersey, and our optometric team will provide a comprehensive evaluation and the highest level of care.

 Scleral Lenses Provide More Comfort and Improved Vision